explorigin/modular-js/README.md

   In short, no.  The longer answer is, if your server is configured to use SPDY or HTTPS2 and your target browser audience [supports one of them](http://caniuse.com/#feat=spdy), then the slow-down caused by multiple files is not even worth mentioning.
 To learn more about techniques of making your website load quickly, watch Jake Archibald's talk [here](https://vimeo.com/125479288).

-## Caveats
+## Known Issues

-- If you use Dead Code Elimination, you might end up with module files that do not include the functions you use in other modules that rely on them.
-Generally speaking, DCE doesn't work well with modular-js.
-Only use it in a controlled manner or not at all.
 - Using `-debug` will not generate source-maps.
-(But the javascript output is uncompressed and very readable so fixing this is a low priority)
+(But the javascript output is uncompressed and very readable so fixing this is a low priority.)

 ## TODO